natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Chikugo.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|3 inch Mk.33 (76 mm)}}

 Chikugo carries two 3 inch Mk.33 automatic cannons in twin installation.
 The turret is placed at the front of the ship and can effectively cover the front and sides of your vessel, but is unable to react to enemies from the rear.
 HE shells can take care of unarmoured targets especially motor boats which can be destroyed within a few shots.
 For armoured targets and destroyers you can choose AP shells but you still have to keep in mind that it is a 76 mm multi-purpose cannon.
 HE-VT shells are good for use in AA roles.
 These guns heat up quickly so keep an eye on continuous rapid fire or you may lose one or both until repairs complete.
+Changing between ammunition types is time-consuming and leaves you vulnerable with no ability to return fire until switch is complete.

 {{:3 inch Mk.33 (76 mm)/Ammunition|76 mm HC Mk.27, 76 mm APHE, 76 mm HE-VT}}
 === Secondary armament ===